Notes regarding analog equipment - shielding and earth

 |

-- If the shielded cable continues after the shield contact, the further free cable length under shielding should be no longer than a few segments of 10 cm.
+- If the shielded cable continues after the shield contact, the further free cable length under shielding should be no longer than 10 cm.
 This also applies to cables within control cabinets.

 - Manufacturers sometimes equip devices with an RC combination between earth and PE.
 On the one hand this can achieve good discharge capacity for HF interference, on the other hand the device may not be damaged inadvertently through high leakage currents.
 Such an RC combination on the device side as connection between earth and PE counts as earth-free coupling.

 - A high-resistance resistor prevents excessive leakage currents.
 The capacitor short-circuits high-frequency peaks with low impedance.
-A specified dielectric strength applies for the combination.
+A specified dielectric strength applies to the combination.

 Good interference protection can be achieved if a shielded cable is laid completely earth-free (only RC connection on both sides). - If a shielded cable has a drain wire, connection of this conductor to the shield coupling only is inadequate.
 At the cable end the shield and the drain wire should be connected together at the designated shield point.